 The award, of a non-monetary nature, will be presented jointly by ATAC and Transwest Air every other year.

 ATAC member company management or personnel may make nominations.
 Nominees need to be either actively involved in commercial aviation or retired from a career in aviation.
 Nominations will be held for five years for resubmission, subject to the nominator's approval.

 Candidates have to be sponsored by an ATAC member.
 A Selection Committee made up of representatives of the ATAC Board of Directors and from Transwest Air will select each year's winner among all eligible applicants.

-Applications must be submitted no later than May 25, 2015.
+Applications must be submitted no later than May 26, 2017.
 The winner, proposed by the Selection Committee, will be approved at the September meeting of the ATAC Board of Directors.
-The award will be presented during ATAC's National Aviation Conference and Tradeshow (new name for our AGM and Tradeshow) in Montreal.
+The award will be presented during ATAC's Canadian Aviation Conference and Tradeshow in Montreal.